Language Tips

 Open

 PRO TIP MADE OF is used to describe the basic general material or physical characteristics of something.
 It does not describe a process, assembly, or change.
-Examples: “The chair is made of wood” “The door is made of metal” MADE FROM is used …
+Examples:“The chair is made of wood”“The door is made of metal” MADE FROM is used to describe …

 Open